 Little India is perhaps my favourite district in Georgetown.
 It is lively, colourful and exciting.
 Marching through its streets will lead you to a spicy trail of curry powder, cumin and marsala, with rhythmic Bollywood music blaring from speakers.

-It is probably best to go on an empty stomach because the tantalising smells of aromatic curry and fresh roti bread being made before our eyes was too tempting!
-If you are wanting to experience India without actually going there, I’d say this is a good compromise.
+It is probably best to go on an empty stomach, as the aroma of curry and fresh roti bread being made before our eyes was too tempting!
+If you want to experience India without actually going there, I’d say this is a good compromise.

 Chinatown